mingusone/FerengAI/readme.md

 # **More detailed, specific instructions:**

 Each of the steps below may require data from the previous step.
-If that&#39;s the case then just use fake data until the real data works.
+If that&#39;s the case then just use fake data until the real data is available.

 The steps below, as you will see, are purposefully designed to take data frames of arbitrary column length.
 Each of the parts should be able to work with any amount of columns with the exception of the first column being the date and the last column being the training data (to be added in a later step).

+This will give us the flexibility of simply changing the data to whatever we want, have it be automatically scaled, and then used to train the AI.